About High Island

 The High Island Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Galveston County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for High Island, Texas residents are available through the local police department and authorized providers in Galveston County.
+Fingerprinting services for High Island, Texas residents are available through local police (where present) and authorized providers in Galveston County.
 Services cover background checks, professional licensing, and employment screening.
+Contact the High Island Police Department or Galveston County Sheriff's Office for scheduling and fees.

 To register to vote in High Island, Texas, residents can register online through the Texas Secretary of State's website, by mail, or in person at the Galveston County elections office.
 Texas requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Texas Secretary of State's voter lookup tool.
 For local municipal elections in High Island, contact the Galveston County Clerk's office for schedules and ballot information.

-Property records for High Island, Texas are maintained by the Galveston Tax Assessor-Collector's Office and the Galveston County County Clerk.
+Property records for High Island, Texas are maintained by the Galveston Tax Assessor-Collector's Office and the Galveston County Clerk.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Galveston County, including parcels in High Island.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Galveston County County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
+The Galveston County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Texas counties provide online property record searches through their county websites.
-For in-person requests, visit the Galveston County offices at the county courthouse.
-The Galveston County Treasurer handles property tax payments and tax sale information.
+The Galveston County Tax Assessor-Collector handles property tax payments and tax sale information.

 Birth, death, and marriage records for High Island, Texas residents are available through both county and state offices.
 The Texas Department of State Health Services, Vital Statistics, located in Austin, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Texas.
 Orders can be placed online, by mail, or in person.
 Locally, the Galveston County Clerk's office issues marriage licenses and maintains marriage records for Galveston County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.